Why Kids Need Us To Talk To Them About Extremism Online

 Let’s model our commitment to our shared humanity.

 We all have an interest in protecting young people from online extremism.
-The reality is that the seeds of extremist views are shared in mainstream channels and reinforced in everyday interactions.
-The more people spend time in like-minded groups without discussion rules, the more likely they are to move towards extremes.
+The seeds of extremist views are shared in mainstream channels and reinforced in everyday interactions.
+The more people spend time in within groups where extremist language and thinking is the norm, the more likely they are to move towards extremes.
 We can model an alternative for kids based on authentic relationships and shared humanity.
 We can work to challenge harmful stereotypes and build and enjoy meaningful relationships with people whose identities are different from our own.
-Modeling that there is room for everyone in our schools and in our neighborhoods helps buffer kids from online explanations that blame certain groups of people for our challenges.

 Countering far right extremism isn’t just about watching out for it online.
 It is also about creating healthy spaces of belonging and modeling our commitment to our shared humanity wherever we go.